hwarang97/snake_game/README.md

    |@                 |snake's head|
    |o                 |snake's tail|

-   Board can be created by quadratic array.
+   Board can be created by 2D array.
    - First and Last row is filled with '#'.
    - First and Last col is filled with '#'.
    - Other elements is filled with ' '.